Why solo travel is so damn important…

 Solo travel, in all its infinite wisdom, also gives you perspective on who you are as a person.
 In the past it’s helped me wrap my mind around relationships and friendships and give me perspective on what I want from my life and career.
 This trip, I got a lot of perspective on how much I’ve changed as a person from the last time I travelled by myself.

-If I think back to the person I was 7 years ago, when I took a solo trip to Europe, the changes are amazing.
-I quite often think about my past and beat myself up about it, holding present me accountable for things I did when I was in my early 20s.
-This trip gave me the chance to see how much I’ve grown as a person and I realise the way I behaved back then was okay, because that’s what you do when you’re in your early 20s.
+If I think back to the person I was 10 years ago, when I took a solo trip to Canada, the changes are amazing.
+I quite often think about my past and beat myself up about it, holding present me accountable for things I did when I was in my early twenties.
+This trip gave me the chance to see how much I’ve grown as a person, and I realise the way I behaved back then was okay, because that’s what you do when you’re in your early twenties.

 Even if you’re in a relationship, I really recommend you find some time to take a solo trip at least once in your life.
 For me, I want to try and take a solo trip once a year as a way of reconnecting with myself, gaining some new perspective, taking some time out to be selfish, push myself outside my comfort zone and have a big adventure all to myself.